Gambling in contests with random initial law: Introduction

-Seel and Strack solved their problem by proposing a candidate value function for the problem, and then verifying that this candidate is a martingale under an optimal stopping rule for each agent.
+\citet{SeelStrack2013} solved their problem by proposing a candidate value function for the problem, and then verifying that this candidate is a martingale under an optimal stopping rule for each agent.
 We solve the problem in a different way using a Lagrangian approach.
+Our solution methods allow us to characterise the target laws which correspond to a candidate equilibrium quite easily, but some effort is required to show that there is a measure with these characteristics, and that for a given initial law, this measure is unique.

 The paper is structured as follows.
-In Section \ref{sec:Model}, we introduce the mathematical model of the contest.
+In Section~\ref{secModel}, we introduce the mathematical model of the contest.
 We will see that a Nash equilibrium is identified with a pair of probability measures.
-In Section \ref{sec:Condi_Singl} we state the main theorems which characterise the unique symmetric Nash equilibrium and give some examples.
-A proof of the characterisation theorem is given in Section~\ref{sec:sufficiency}.
-Following some preliminary results in Section \ref{sec:Preliminary} which are potentially of independent interest, Section \ref{sec:Existence} includes an explicit construction of the symmetric Nash equilibrium in the case where the starting random variable takes only a finite number of distinct values, and then an extension of the existence result to general measures.
-Uniqueness of the equilibrium is proved in Section \ref{sec:Unique}.
+In Section~\ref{secCondiSingl}, we state the main theorems which characterise the unique symmetric Nash equilibrium and give some examples.
+A proof of the characterisation theorem is given in Section~\ref {secsufficiency}.
+Following some preliminary results in Section~\ref{secPreliminary}, which are potentially of independent interest, Section~\ref{secExistence} includes an explicit construction of the symmetric Nash equilibrium in the case where the starting random variable takes only a finite number of distinct values, and then an extension of the existence result to general measures.
+Uniqueness of the equilibrium is proved in Section~\ref{secUnique}.